Intertwingularity: Computer Lib/Dream Machines

-He added the following comment in the revised edition (Nelson 1987): "Hierarchical and sequential structures, especially popular since Gutenberg, are usually forced and artificial.
+In Computer Lib/Dream Machines, Nelson uses his belief in intertwingularity to justify his opposition to hierarchical organization in hypertext and computers, differing from the views of Douglas Engelbart and Gordon Pask.
+Nelson specifically identifies Gutenberg's invention of the printing press as the source of hierarchical structures of organization: "Hierarchical and sequential structures, especially popular since Gutenberg, are usually forced and artificial.
 Intertwingularity is not generally acknowledged—people keep pretending they can make things hierarchical, categorizable and sequential when they can't."
+The dos-à-dos structure of Computer Lib and Dream Machines is intended by Nelson to be a representation of intertwingularity.